-How broad keywords are eating away your budget
+How broad keywords are eating away at your budget

-The broad match type lets a keyword trigger your ad to show whenever someone searches for:
+The broad match type keyword triggers your ad whenever someone searches for:

 - that keyword

 - similar phrases

 - singular or plural forms

 - stemmings (such as floor and flooring)

 All of those variations allow Google to show your ads to an enormous pool of search queries.

 It is unlikely that all of the search queries that trigger your broad keywords are relevant to your business, let alone the specific ads you show with them.
 You'll most likely end up with a lot of low quality leads.